 The flowering season is just ending by mid-September, and the temperature becomes cooler.
 If you like lesser talk and less crowded, then early September can also be a good time to visit as the total pass is still stunning even though one might miss out on peak bloom.

-Nanda Devi National Park is included in the UNESCO World Network of Biosphere Reserves, as a reflection of its ecological value and initiatives for the preservation of biodiversity.
+The UNESCO World Network of Biosphere Reserves includes Nanda Devi National Park, recognizing its ecological value and biodiversity preservation initiatives.
 Nanda Devi National Park is located in the Himalayan range and it includes a part of one of the highest Peaks on this soil – Nanda Devi.
 The park is a sanctuary for various species of plants and animals, including a range of endangered ones such as the snow leopard, Himalayan tahr, musk deer, etc. The vast ecosystems within the park also help contribute to its rich biodiversity making it a valuable asset for scientific research and ecological preservation.

 Visitors to Nanda Devi National Park can enjoy the pure nature of the Himalayas without disturbing their ecological balance.
 The status of the UNESCO Biosphere Reserve highlights the significance of this area for global conservation and promotes sustainable activities to ensure that the ecosystem remains healthy in the long-term perspective.